mohasaid/backend-coding-challenge-master/README.md

 ### Summary

-As I did not have too much time to develop the coding challenge, I tried to focus on the code and the use cases (structure, tests, etc) following DDD.
+As I did not have too much time to develop the coding challenge, I tried to focus on the code and the use cases (structure, tests, etc) following [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
-I made some assumptions that were not in the instructions and there are some things that I would like to improve if I had more time.
+I made some considerations that were not in the instructions and there are some things that I would like to improve if I had more time.

 If you have any doubt don't hesitate to contact me.

-### Assumptions
+### Considerations

 - User needs to be authenticated to perform actions.
 - Password does not need encoding.

-### Post work
+### Improvements

 - Document the API with swagger
 - Configure logger and add logs